DamoM73/space-rescue-tutorials/documentation.md

 #### `key_pressed(self, key)`

 If the variable `handle_key_events` is set to `True`, the object will be notified of any key presses by calling its `key_pressed` function.
 To write the code that needs to run in a key press event, the object needs to implement the function.
 The key identity will be supplied as the variable `key`.
-[PyGame key identities can be found here.](http://www.pygame.org/docs/ref/key.html)
+[Pygame key identities can be found here.](http://www.pygame.org/docs/ref/key.html)

 Example: